 What kinds of volunteer jobs are available at Pawmetto Lifeline?

 There are many ways to spend your time volunteering at Pawmetto Lifeline!
 Here are several examples of what you can do as a volunteer:

-- Cat Socialization –Get out the teaser toys and laser pointers to help stimulate the felines.
+Cat Socialization - Get out the teaser toys and laser pointers to help stimulate the felines.
 They really need a soft lap to snuggle in.
-You can also assist with feeding and cleaning their cages.
+You can also assist with cleaning their condos.

-- Cat Room Attendant –Attendants needed to clean and socialize our cats at the three different PetsMART locations.
+Off-Site Cat Room Attendant - Attendants needed to clean and socialize our cats at the three different Petsmart locations.
 We like for you to commit to the same time/day every week to take care of the kitties.
 We will be glad to train you for this position.
-Locations are at Two Notch, Lexington & Harbison PetSmarts Cat Adoption Centers.
+Locations are at Two Notch, Lexington & Harbison PetSmart Cat Adoption Centers.

-- Fundraising Opportunities and Community Events - You can create your own fundraiser such as a yard sale, bake sale to generate funds for our general operations.
+Fundraising Opportunities - You can create your own fundraiser such as a yard sale, bake sale to generate funds for our general operations.
 We also have events such as Fur Ball & Bark to the Park where you can donate your time.

 How do I register for a volunteer orientation?

 You must first complete a volunteer application at http://www.pawmettolifeline.org/volunteer/electronic_volunteer_application/.
 Upon completing the application, you will automatically receive a list with the dates of the next several volunteer orientation sessions via email.
 Please respond to the email with your preferred date.
 Please note that we only have a certain amount of spots at each orientation, so you must reserve your space in advance.

 If you do not have an email address or prefer to receive a paper copy of the application, please contact Jillian Perry, Manager of Volunteer Services at 803-465-9187.

 How long does the orientation and training process take?